Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Magic trapping frequencies near , = 0 rotational resonances

-Figure~\ref{scheme}(a) schematically shows the NaRb molecule trapped in a tweezer potential, while Fig.~\ref{scheme}(b) displays the three relevant relativistic $\Omega=0^+$ potential energy curves of the NaRb molecule, where $\Omega$ is the absolute value of the projection quantum number of the total electronic angular momentum along the diatomic molecular axis.
-More precisely, the excited non-relativistic A$^1\Sigma^+_{0^+}$ and b$^3\Pi_{0^+}$ states are coupled by the spin-orbit interaction, which leads to $\Omega=0^+$ adiabatic potentials that have a narrow avoided crossing near interatomic separation $R\approx R_{\rm c}=7.5a_0$~\cite{Docenko2007}, where $a_0$ is the Bohr radius.
-The energetically lowest $\Omega=0^+$ rovibrational states near the bottom or minimum of the nominally b$^3\Pi_{0^+}$ potential, however, have a small admixture of the A$^1\Sigma^+_{0^+}$ state.
-As electric dipole transitions between the X$^1\Sigma^+$ and b$^3\Pi_{0^+}$ states are forbidden, this leads to weak, but easily observable transitions between to these $\Omega=0^+$ rovibrational levels of the ground electronic X$^1\Sigma^+$ state.
+Figure~\ref{scheme}(a) schematically shows the NaRb molecule trapped in a tweezer potential, while Fig.~\ref{scheme}(b) displays the three relevant relativistic Hund's case (c) $\Omega^\sigma=0^+$ potential energy curves of the NaRb molecule, where $\Omega$ is the absolute value of the projection quantum number of the total electronic angular momentum along the internuclear axis and ${\sigma=\pm}$ represents the symmetry of ${\Omega=0}$ electronic wavefunctions under reflection through a plane containing the internuclear axis.
+More precisely, the excited non-relativistic Hund's case (a) A$^1\Sigma^+_{0^+}$ and b$^3\Pi_{0^+}$ states are coupled by the spin-orbit interaction, which leads to two relativistic $\Omega=0^+$ adiabatic potentials that have a narrow avoided crossing near interatomic separation $R\approx R_{\rm c}=7.5a_0$~\cite{Docenko2007}, where $a_0=0.0529$ nm is the Bohr radius.
+The energetically lowest $\Omega=0^+$ rovibrational states near the bottom or minimum of the nominally b$^3\Pi_{0^+}$ potential have a small admixture of the A$^1\Sigma^+_{0^+}$ state.
+As electric dipole transitions between the singlet X$^1\Sigma^+$ and triplet b$^3\Pi_{0^+}$ states are forbidden, this leads to weak, but easily observable transitions from rovibrational levels of the X$^1\Sigma^+$, $\Omega=0^+$ state.
 We observe that the equilibrium separations and harmonic frequencies of the X$^1\Sigma^+$ and b$^3\Pi_{0^+}$ states are almost the same.
-We use the non-relativistic X$^1\Sigma^+$, A$^1\Sigma^+_{0^+}$ and b$^3\Pi_{0^+}$ potentials, spin-orbit matrix elements, and the X$^1\Sigma^+$ to A$^1\Sigma^+$ electronic transition dipole moment as functions of $R$ given by Refs.~\cite{Pashov2005, Docenko2007}.
+We have used the non-relativistic X$^1\Sigma^+$, A$^1\Sigma^+_{0^+}$ and b$^3\Pi_{0^+}$ potentials, spin-orbit matrix elements, and the X$^1\Sigma^+$ to A$^1\Sigma^+$ electronic transition dipole moment as functions of $R$ given by Refs.~\cite{Pashov2005, Docenko2007}.